A woman looking possibly looking at her good investments in real estate on laptop.

 Mortgage rates have a reputation of being tied to the 10-year U.S. Treasury note, but they’re actually tied to the bond market.

-Mortgage-backed securities, or mortgage bonds, are bundles of mortgages sold in the bond market.
-Bonds affect mortgage rates depending on their demand.
+Mortgage-backed securities, or mortgage bonds, are bundles of mortgages sold on the bond market.
+How bonds affect mortgage rates depends on their demand.
 When the price of mortgage bonds is high, mortgage rates decrease, and when the price is low, mortgage rates increase.

 The Secured Overnight Finance Rate

 The Secured Overnight Financing Rate (SOFR) is an interest rate set based on the cost of overnight borrowing for banks.
-It’s often used by lenders to determine a mortgage’s base interest rate, depending on the type of home loan.
+Lenders often use it to determine a mortgage’s base interest rate, depending on the type of home loan.
 It’s grown in popularity to serve as the replacement for the London Interbank Offer Rate (LIBOR), which was phased out at the end of 2021.

 The Constant Maturity Treasury Rate